jtsuchiyama/hawaii-covid-tracker/DOCUMENTATION.md

 - Datatype: This field controls whether the graph displays the total amount of cases or the change in the amount of cases from the previous entry.
 - Checkboxes: Checking any of these fields will display the respective island data on the graph when 'Submit' is pressed

-# Suggested Uses
-# Daily COVID-SMS Notifications
+# Suggested Use: Daily COVID-SMS Notifications
 - The program works accurately when it is app.py is ran every day.
 Either manually run the program daily or set it up the run automatically using the Task Scheduler feature on Windows